 11. Hua Hin

 The delightful seaside city of Hua Hin is one of the best places to visit in Thailand and was once a summer residence for the Thai royal family.
 This stretch of coastline is the first you will encounter when crossing from Phetchaburi province to Prachuap Khiri Khan.

 Hua Hin is a cosmopolitan resort town with upscale shopping, dining, and championship golf.
 You will find traditional markets too.
-This is the ideal retreat for families as it’s laid back with friendly people and easy to get to.
+This is the ideal retreat for families as it’s laid back with friendly Thai people and easy to get to.

 The area was developed largely in the early 1920s when the royal family took an interest in it and had a palace built.
 The Maruekhathaiyawan Palace is now open to visitors who love to see its Victorian design.

 The Hua Hin Train Station is wonderfully Instagrammable because of its unusual Victorian-Thai style.
 You don’t have to have a ticket to take a souvenir pic.

 There is no shortage of markets to find souvenirs and tasty street food.
 The Cicada Market is where you can find handmade art.
 The Hua Hin Night Market is vibrant and amazing, with fresh and cheap seafood for sale alongside other wares.